-Native American Jewelry is a type of jewelry that has meaning.
+What makes Native American Jewelry so valuable is that it is a type of jewelry that has meaning.
 All the native animal symbols have meaning and historical stories behind them.
 All these stories and legends behind the Native American designs for Native Jewelry and Native crafts makes them more valuable for people who cherish this meaningful ancient art form.

 There is no meaning if you are not fully ‘into’ native culture.
 There is no real connection if you don’t know what you are doing.
 If you want to know what the eagle represents?
 In a word; God.
 But that is just one word.
 Here are a few more: The power, the challenge, the knowledge, nature, culture, the connection, the bridge.
 The eagle can represent many things, depending on the tribe.
 The circle can represent life.
 The eagle is the master of the sky, carries prayers, and is known for itch courage and wisdom.

 Native American jewelry is recognized all over the world for its unique jewelry designs.
 Traditionally, Native American Indian jewelry involves handcrafted or handmade jewelry with hand stamped designs, beads, flowers, and leaves around the gem.
-Such jewelry is sometimes designed with symbols and geometric patterns, and is a beautiful unique native jewelry item for any women.
+Such jewelry is sometimes designed with symbols and geometric patterns and is a beautiful unique native jewelry item for any woman.

 Each piece of handmade Native American jewelry is handcrafted in traditional Native Indian designs and motifs.
 There are several different varieties of handmade Native American jewelry available.
 The most impressive traditions of jewelry making in Native American jewelry belongs to Navajo, Hopi, Zuni, and Pueblo artisans who handcrafted silver stones into distinctive designs.